khaled9910070/Programming-Project-1/README.md

     3. modelling.IPYNB: This for some basic model design and analysis
     4. SomeVisualizations.IPYNB : Here we have done some visualization of the hypothesis which we used in our report

+ In model_comparisions Directory
+     1. There is only python file in this directory.We need to run the IPYTHON file in order to do comparision of different models in our project.